-RAK7590 Field Test With Pad
+RAK7590 Field Test with Pad

 Before You Begin Field Testing

-Before conducting field testing at any test points, make the following preparations—especially when the test location does not have Internet access:
+Before conducting field testing at any test points, make the following preparations, especially when the test location does not have Internet access:

-Verify the Pad’s system time.
+- Verify the Pad’s system time.

 Accurate timestamps are critical for analyzing logs and reports.
-If the test site has no Internet, perform time synchronization in advance.
+If the test site has no Internet, perform time synchronization in advance. - Download offline map tiles (optional).

 Obtain a site map and identify buildings, obstacles, gateways (if any), and your planned test points.